aveniridm/envion/README.md

 I would like to emphasize how fascinating the world of **envelope dynamics** is, and how envelopes can imprint *transformative tonal characteristics* onto sounds.
 Out of this research, I developed **Envion** as a kind of *gesture generator*.

 I soon realized that the most flexible way to manage **thousands of segments** was to use plain-text databases containing the necessary information.
 From there, I created the **Dynatext** system.
 At the moment, I am working on formatting textual data from **external APIs**.
-In this way, **Envion** could become a powerful tool for generating *thousands of random articulations*.
+In this way, **Envion** could become a powerful tool for generating *thousands of random articulations* not only generated from local lists but also from the variable numbers of online APIs.
 For example, by drawing on **stock market data**, **weather information**, or **NASA’s extensive library of APIs** — which are incredibly rich and fascinating.
 Even *Costar*, the app that calculates natal charts, makes wide use of them.

 ## 📖 Documentation